pauljickling/notes/devops/aws/ec2.md

 # EC2 Instances

 EC2 instances are a scalable web service that provide virtual machines that can run any needed software.
+To quickly understand the potential costs of deploying EC2 instances, check out this [web app](https://ec2instances.info).

 ## Connecting